 As a teenager in New York City, Joseph Zeisky began his internal martial arts training in Yang Style Tai Ji Quan with Grandmaster Don Kuk Ahn in 1984.
-Since then, he has accumulated over 27 years experience in various other martial art styles and body disciplines, holistic health sciences and arts, and the different spiritual cultivation practices of some of the major religions and lesser known groups.
-Because, Joseph primarily grew-up in New York City's Manhattan-West-Village-East-Village areas, he was fortunate to have been exposed and have access to the many resources, schools and universities in the area, finding amazing rare book stores, esoteric/religious organizations and dynamic martial arts schools all within a day's walk!
+Since then, Joseph has accumulated over 33 years experience in various martial arts styles, body movement disciplines, wholistic health and nutrition sciences, and explored some of the more mystical aspects and practices of the world's major religions and the spiritual practices of lesser known groups.
+Because Joseph primarily grew-up in New York City's Manhattan-West-Village-East-Village areas, he was fortunate to have been exposed to many of it's invaluable resources, information centers, schools and universities, finding amazing rare book stores, esoteric/religious organizations and dynamic martial arts schools all within a day's walk!

-Eventually, in his 20s and 30s, his martial arts training began to primarily focus on deepening his knowledge of the Chinese Internal Arts of Tai Ji, Ba Gua, Xing Yi and Yi Quan.
+Eventually, by his early 20s and 30s, his martial arts training began to focus primarily on deepening his study of the Chinese Internal Arts of Tai Ji, Ba Gua, Xing Yi and Yi Quan.
 He directly studied extensively with these other world reknowned teachers: Grandmaster Yu Cheng Hsiang, Master Bruce Frantzis, Master Luo Dexiu and Master Marcus Brinkman OMD.
-Alongside his internal martial arts training, he also intensively studied and researched the energy healing science of Qigong and it's closely related spiritual practice of Taoist Meditation.
+Parallel to his internal martial arts training, he also intensively studied and researched the energy healing science of Qigong and it's closely related more spiritual practice of Taoist Meditation.

-From a more western perspective, Joseph studied holistic nutrition science with America's leading nutrition expert and pioneering health advocate, Dr. Gary Null.
-Natural cooking and food healing methods with master chef and holistic healer, Dr. Annemarie Colbin, founder of Natural Gourmet Institute for Health and Culinary Arts, LivingFoodsLifestyle®, fasting, natural hygienics, natural detoxification and healing methods through colon cleansing with Lalita Salas, director of the Ann Wigmore Natural Health Institute and with Dr. Brian Clement, director of the Hippocrates Health Institute
+From a more western perspective, Joseph studied wholistic nutrition science with America's leading nutrition expert, pioneering health advocate and activist, Dr. Gary Null.
+Natural cooking and food healing methods with master chef and wholistic healer, Dr. Annemarie Colbin, founder of Natural Gourmet Institute for Health and Culinary Arts, and LivingFoodsLifestyle®, fasting, natural hygienics, natural detoxification and healing methods through colon cleansing with Lalita Salas, director of the Ann Wigmore Natural Health Institute and with Dr. Brian Clement, director of the Hippocrates Health Institute

 Being an Apprentice and Additional Arts